 If course participants consent, they grant the “Deutsch in Österreich – German in Austria” (hereinafter referred to as “DiÖ”) the right to use the photos / videos taken (hereinafter referred to as “recordings”).
 This right of use includes the sending of recordings to other students, the indefinite storage of recordings, the processing, retouching and use of the images for photomontages and the use for advertising purposes (e.g. advertisements, brochures, newspapers, magazines, online, in films and social media).

 The course participant waives all claims and further confirms that this consent covers all claims that the student may have in regard to the production, reproduction, distribution, exhibition or public display of recordings against “DiÖ” or third parties acting with their consent.

 The student is aware that this consent does not establish an employment relationship.
 For this agreement, regardless of the location of admission, only Austrian law with jurisdiction Klagenfurt am Wörthersee applies.

 This consent is revocable at any time with effect for the future by email to firstname.lastname@example.org or by letter to the DiÖ office, Universitätsstraße 65-67, 9020 Klagenfurt am Wörthersee.
 In the case of revocation, the recordings, if they are printed media, will be removed from the next print media at the latest.
-If the recordings were available on the internet, they shall be removed to the extent of DiÖ’s possibilities of disposal.
+If the recordings were available on the internet, they shall be removed as far as this is within DiÖ’s control.